logo image

 The main attractions in Upper Largo are the Parish Church built from 1623, and Upper Largo Hotel with a Restaurant.

-The Standing Stones of Lundin are situated on the second hole of Lundin Ladies Golf Club, top side of the main road running through Lundin.
+The Standing Stones of Lundin are on the second hole of Lundin Ladies Golf Club, top side of the main road running through Lundin.
 The Stones are dated to about the 2nd Millennium BC.
 There used to be four Stones, with one said to have been lost around 1792, after Treasure Hunters were involved in that Stone breaking.

 The Lundin Ladies Golf Club was established in 1891 by the Beach.
 The Ladies Club moved to Standing Stanes Park in 1910, with this 9 Hole Course designed by five times Open Champion, James Braid.